Key Takeaways

 Landlord Entry Rules

-Washington law usually requires landlords to give at least 2 days’ notice before entering a rental unit for repairs or inspections.
+Washington landlord-tenant laws usually requires landlords to give at least 2 days’ notice before entering a rental unit for repairs or inspections.
 For showings to future tenants or buyers, 1 day’s notice is generally required.

 Just-Cause Eviction Requirements

-Washington requires landlords to have a legally valid “just cause” to end a tenancy after the tenant has lived in the unit for six months or more.
+Washington landlord-tenant laws requires landlords to have a legally valid “just cause” to end a rental period after the tenant has lived in the unit for six months or more.

-Acceptable causes include nonpayment of rent, substantial lease violations, owner move‑in, property sale, or other reasons defined by state law.
-Landlords cannot terminate a tenancy without one of the approved causes.
+Acceptable causes include nonpayment of rent, substantial lease or rental agreement violations, owner move‑in, rental premises sale, or other reasons defined by state and local law.
+Landlords cannot terminate a rental period without one of the approved causes.

 Before filing an eviction for unpaid rent, landlords must provide a 14‑Day Notice to Pay or Vacate using the state‑approved format.
-This gives tenants the opportunity to pay overdue rent before an eviction case can proceed.
+Under Washington landlord-tenant laws, this gives tenants the opportunity to pay overdue rent before an eviction case can proceed.

 Property Maintenance and Repairs